sajari/sdk-dotnet/docs/RedirectsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new RedirectsApi(config);
-            var collectionId = collectionId_example;  // string | The collection the redirect belongs to, e.g. `my-collection`.
+            var collectionId = "collectionId_example";  // string | The collection the redirect belongs to, e.g. `my-collection`.
-            var redirectId = redirectId_example;  // string | The redirect to delete, e.g. `1234`.
+            var redirectId = "redirectId_example";  // string | The redirect to delete, e.g. `1234`.

             try
             {